xyloflake/SVC16/README.md

 If the opcode is greater than 15, the system will abort.
 If one of the three arguments is not used, it can be set to any value, but it can not be omitted.

-When the instruction-pointer advances, it does so by four positions.
+When the instruction pointer advances, it does so by four positions.

 | Opcode | Name      | Advances   | Effect                                                                       |
 | ------ | --------- | ---------- | ---------------------------------------------------------------------------- |